jasonacox/tinytuya/SECURITY.md

 ## Supported Versions

-Bug fixes and patches will be applied to the latest 1.2.x version.
+Bug fixes and patches will be applied to versions 1.2.x and above.

 | Version | Supported          |
 | ------- | ------------------ |